Extreme bookmarking and managing your apps: Google Chrome

 I’ve read a lot of articles this year that talked about how Edge was designed to be a “Chrome Killer,” and I know some people who have made the switch.
 I haven’t switched, but this may be one of the first Microsoft products in a really long time that I would consider switching to, especially if Chrome starts to fail me for some reason.

 Editor’s note: This is the second article in a series by Seth David on Extreme Bookmarking.
-Once the series is final, you will see links in each article to all other articles in the series.
+Access the entire series at this Content Guide.